 The Milford Fire Dept. in Michigan replaced their original surplus military Jeeps that were given new life fighting brush fires, with a pair of 1982 CJ-7s from a local dealership, and they were the subject of an article by Tammy L. Goniea in the Fall 2001 issue of Jeep News magazine.

-This very sharp '85 CJ-7 has the 258 I-6 and 4-speed, and carries a stainless steel 55-gallon tank with a John Bean high-pressure pump previously used in a '71 CJ-5.
+This very sharp '85 CJ-7 has the 258 I-6 and 4-speed, and carries a stainless steel 55-gallon tank with a John Bean high-pressure pump previously used on their '71 CJ-5.
 Jim Fairweather of the West Bradford Fire Company in Pennsylvania also mentions the "in-house fabricated roll cage and our signature oak push bumper (can't go around it, push it over).
 We originally had a '53 CJ-3B, replaced with a '63 CJ-5 purchased by the auxiliary with S&H Green Stamps.
-Added a second CJ-5 in '71.
-There are three other CJ's in the Companies surrounding us."
+Added a second CJ-5 in '71."
+(See CJ-5 Fire Service Jeeps.)

+Jim adds, "There are three other CJ's in the companies surrounding us."
 One of those mutual aid companies is Modena FC, who runs Brush 37 (60K JPEG), a 1977 CJ-7 equipped with a 40 GPM pump and 60-gallon tank.
-Another is East Brandywine FC, who recently refurbished Brush 49, their CJ-5.
+Another is East Brandywine FC, who recently refurbished Brush 49 (50K JPEG), their CJ-5.

 This 1977 Jeep CJ-7 operated by the Leesburg, Virginia Volunteer Fire Co. carried a custom skid unit refurbished in 2001, with a 90-gallon water tank, 10 GPM Bean pump, and 100 feet of 1" attack line.
 The Jeep also had an 8000 lb. winch.
 It was sold by Leesburg and replaced in 2006 by a Wrangler Unlimited.